 This method requires no sun.
 Using a small amount of sodium, a toilet paper roll, and some kindling, a blazing fire can be created in seconds.

 See all of these methods in action in this video.
-Being able to start fires as quickly and efficiently as they do may take some practice, but these are good skills to know for emergency situations.
+Being able to start fires this quickly and efficiently may take some practice, but these are good skills to know for emergency situations.